Lynnette Brooky

+Lynnette Teresa Brooky (born 25 January 1968) is a New Zealand professional golfer and former Ladies European Tour player.

+Amateur career

+Brooky had a successful amateur career and was New Zealand Champion in both 1992 and 1993.
+In 1993, she was runner-up at the Ladies' British Open Amateur Stroke Play Championship, and won the Australian Women's Amateur Stroke Play Championship.

+She represented New Zealand at the World Women's Amateur Team Championship for the Espirito Santo Trophy twice, and was the individual winner at the 1993 Asia-Pacific Amateur Ladies Golf Team Championship for the Queen Sirikit Cup.

+Professional career

-Lynnette Teresa Brooky (born 25 January 1968) is a New Zealand professional golfer.
-She turned professional in 1994 and has spent her career playing mainly on the Ladies European Tour (LET).
-She has won four LET tournaments including back to back French Opens, one Telia Tour event in Sweden and a further four in Australia.
-Her best finish on the LET Order of Merit through 2005 was fifth in 2003.
+Brooky turned professional in 1994, and spent her career playing mainly on the Ladies European Tour (LET).
+She has won four LET tournaments including back to back French Opens, one Swedish Golf Tour event, and a further four in Australia.
+Her best finish on the LET Order of Merit was fifth place in 2003.
 She represented New Zealand in the 2005 and 2007 Women's World Cup of Golf.
-With career earnings now approaching €1 million, she has placed in the top-20 seven times on the LET Order of Merit and has also amassed a further 56 top-10 finishes worldwide.
+With career earnings in excess of €1 million, she placed in the top-20 seven times on the LET Order of Merit between 1997 and 2006, and has amassed over 50 top-10 finishes worldwide.